corsairmarks/planetary_modifier_enhancements/mod/README.md

 * 2.2.0 Add event to set flag to mark as installed
 * 2.2.1 Remove extra images files to keep distribution lightweight (no script changes)
 * 2.3.0 Remove monthly pulse event, instead fire when a single-player game is loaded
-* 2.4.0 Marked compatible with Stellaris version 3.1 "Lem" - no script changes
+* 2.4.0 Marked as compatible with Stellaris version 3.1 "Lem" - no script changes
 * 2.5.0 Allow multiple modifiers to spawn per planet, adjust mineral-based static modifiers to affect miner-category output and also mining stations
     * Overwrite most built-in planetary modifiers to allow multiple modifiers to spawn on a single planet (many modifiers were already coded to have increased or decreased spawn chances in the presence of other modifiers - so disabling them for planets with >1 modifier made no sense)
     * Overwrite many static modifiers related to planetary modifiers that affect planetary natural resources - instead of minerals-only output, these modifiers affect all "planet_miners" category jobs _and_ affect gatherer stations (aka mining stations) in orbit of the planet - e.g. Carbon World can only spawn on barren planets (which are unhabitable)
     * Moons of moons in Extensive Moon Systems now also have the Extensive Moon System Moon planetary modifier added
     * At game start, ensure unhabitable planets with a plentiful minerals modifier(s) have a minerals deposit if they doesn't already have an orbital deposit
-* 2.6.0 Marked compatible with Stellaris version 3.2 "Herbert" - no script changes
+* 2.6.0 Marked as compatible with Stellaris version 3.2 "Herbert" - no script changes
-* 2.7.0 Marked compatible with Stellaris version 3.3 "Libra" - no script changes
+* 2.7.0 Marked as compatible with Stellaris version 3.3 "Libra" - no script changes
 * 3.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Integrate minor enhancement to the Carbon World spawn chances
     * Use memory optimization feature for effects and triggers